 Or they could have showcased other menu items through a “pancakes + _____” campaign.
 “Yes, you can have that burger/salad/pasta, but make sure you leave room for pancakes for dessert.”
 Everything is, actually, better with pancakes, I can say from years of experience.

-Herein lies the problem, and potential danger.
+Herein lies the potential problem.
+There is no doubt that the campaign will make a short term splash, fueled by curiosity, but what is the longer term impact?
 By confusing the consumer as to what you stand for, you put your brand equity at risk.
 Instead of staying true to what has made them a popular, massively successful household name over the last 50-plus years, International House of Pancakes Burgers is venturing into shark (and Wendy’s) infested waters.